 Hurricane Debris Impact Testing

-In hurricane simulations, a 9-pound 2×4 is propelled at half the shelter’s design wind speed to test resilience against smaller, high-velocity debris.
+In hurricane simulations, test equipment propels a 9-pound 2×4 at half the shelter’s design wind speed.
+This process tests the shelter’s resilience against smaller, high-velocity debris.

 Cyclic Pressure Testing

-This method mimics the fluctuating wind forces of hurricanes, exposing products to thousands of pressure cycles after they have been debris impacted.
+This method mimics the fluctuating wind forces of hurricanes, exposing products to thousands of pressure cycles after sustaining impacts from debris.

 Insulgard’s ICC 500 Certified Products